Cyberguy-1/mcgi_test_task/README.md

   - Results.md: Overview of results
   - Rule_creation.py: First python script referenced in instructions, acquires git commit diffs, calls HF model at provider with selected prompt to create yara rules for the s-f and zero_l CVE commits, saves the rules in Rules folder.
   - Rule_matching.py: Tests generated yara rules against builds (binaries) and source code of vulnerable and patched commits
+  - FFMP_sec_commits_urls.txt: The URLs of security commits of interest which fix a known CVE

+  ## Contents not uploaded
+  #### FFMP_commits:
+  A folder containing the zips, code extracts, and binary code builds of the following FFMpeg versions:
+  - FFMP_latest (current)
+  - s_f vuln (2012), vulnerable to support frame CVE 2012-2782
+  - s_f fix (2012), commit that fixes CVE 2012-2782
+  - 0-l vuln (2021), commit vulnerable to 0-lambda CVE 2020-20453
+  - 0-l fix (2021) commit that fixes CVE 2020-20453